xinove1/blender_leader_key/README.md

 # Installation

+Download repository as zip file.
-In User Preferences window go to the Add-ons tab, in lower left corner select "Install from File" button and point it to the `leader_key.py` file.
+In User Preferences window go to the Add-ons tab, in lower left corner select "Install from File" button and point it to the add-on zip.

 # Configuration